 (2) The revocation must be declared within six months of the reason for the revocation becoming known.
 The Pastor shall be given a hearing.

 (3) Prior to the revocation the Pastor may be suspended temporarily from carrying out his duties.
-This provision is not subject to a review according to section 31.
+This provision is not subject to a review according to Section 31.

 (4) The effect of the revocation is to nullify the service relationship from its inception.
 Reimbursement of remuneration already paid may be waived.

-(5) In addition to the revocation of the appointment, the right to public preaching and the administration of sacraments may also be revoked.
+(5) In addition to the revocation of the appointment, the right to public preaching and the administration of Sacraments may also be revoked.

 (6) The revocation does in no way affect the validity of the official functions already performed by the Pastor concerned.